====

 3) The Explorer Type: Bartle construed Explorer’s as people who enjoyed both exploring the world, gathering information as well as enjoying tinkering with the underlying system and mechanics.
 These are also in fact two different kinds of people.
 My earlier attempts to find the Bartle Explorer failed until I tried to look for those two constructs separately.
 In other words, there is a Discovery subcomponent that revolves around finding and accumulating knowledge that is separate from the Mechanics subcomponent that is interested at unraveling and tinkering with the game mechanics.

 4) Immersion: There is also a separate set of motivations that didn’t exist in Bartle’s Types.
-The Immersion subcomponents revolve around story-line, role-playing, fantasy, customization and escapism and are independent of the Socializing motivations.
+The Immersion subcomponents revolve around story-line, role-playing, fantasy, customization and escapism and are independent of the Socializing motivations.====

-1) The motivations suggested by the survey are implicit in the questions.
+In his book, Designing Virtual Worlds (2004), Bartle critiqued an earlier model of player motivations also derived from factor analyses.
+Here I present and respond to some of those critiques.1) The motivations suggested by the survey are implicit in the questions.
 While that is true, the survey doesn’t implicitly presume a grouping of statements and that was the more important goal of the survey - to understand what statements did correlate to form a “subcomponent” rather than simply assuming such.
 For example, we found that socializing and role-playing are independent constructs.

 2) Brainstorming motivations is as subjective as brainstorming player types.
 The important difference though is that the brainstormed motivations are then empirically tested to find validated constructs.
 The data showing discrepancies with Bartle’s original Types illustrate how player motivations can’t simply be brainstormed.
 They must be tested.